London Gateway: Reliability and safety

 The technology employed at DP World London Gateway makes the terminal safer than traditional ports.
 The automated stacking area means that personnel or hauliers do not have to closely interact with stacks of containers, as this is managed by robotic cranes.
-This means that adverse weather has only forced the port to close for five hours in three-and-a-half years – no other UK deep-sea port has such a good weather resilience record.
+This means that adverse weather has only forced the port to close for five hours in three-and-a-half years– other UK deep-sea port have closed for longer periods due to weather.

 Shipping services

-Over the last three years, DP World London Gateway has built up its customer base significantly.
+DP World London Gateway continues to expand its customer base.
 It now offers UK exporters and importers the ability to ship through DP World London Gateway to and from 51 countries and more than 91 ports all over the world.
 THE Alliance – a container shipping consortium made up of Hapag Lloyd, NYK Line, K-Line, Mitsui-Osk Line and Yang Ming – offers services to and from Asia, including China, Vietnam and Thailand.
 A number of weekly services are available to and from both the east coast and west coast of South America, the Caribbean, United States, Australia, South Africa, Russia and the Mediterranean.